Mercedes 1st modern player to open year 8 for 8, streak ends - WTMJ

 ANAHEIM, Calif.
 (AP) — Yermín Mercedes finally made an out, but not before the Chicago White Sox rookie became the first player since at least 1900 to begin a season with eight straight hits.

-On Friday night, Mercedes became the second player in the modern era to get five hits in his first career start.
+“I never imagined that.
+It is great for me,” Mercedes said after the White Sox lost 5-3 on Saturday.
+“Now, it’s a new day for me.
+I want to keep doing well and work with my approach.
+I want to play every day and I’m excited for that.”

-The previous best start was by Cincinnati’s Chris Stynes, who started 1997 with seven straight hits.
+The previous best start to a season was by Cincinnati’s Chris Stynes, who began 1997 with seven consecutive hits.

-Mercedes was supposed to have the night off, but manager Tony La Russa said he earned his way into the lineup with Friday night’s performance.
+Mercedes was supposed to have the night off Saturday, but manager Tony La Russa said he earned his way into the lineup with Friday night’s performance.

 Mercedes, Chicago’s designated hitter for the second straight night, homered off Alex Cobb’s splitter to give the White Sox a 1-0 lead in the second.
 Mercedes followed that with a single in the fourth and an RBI double in the sixth.